 Align with other teams if there are dependencies.

 Once priorities have been identified, it's common to need the support of other teams.
 OKRs help identify common efforts and goals so that the entire organization is aligned.
 Time and resources though are limited, so it's important to openly communicate with other teams to ensure that they also have the capacity to contribute to your OKR.

 - Aligned (to another OKR or a KPI)

 Need inspiration?
 Check out our OKR + KPI Example Library.

 Need help?
 We'll create your OKR for you.

-To add Objectives for your Team:
+To add or draft Objectives for your Team:

 - From the left navigation menu, click on your Group profile

 - Click on the + on the right

 - In Description, add answers to Why is it important? and Why is it urgent?